ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

-returned in each category is provided as plain-text, consequently `rfishbase` must use regular expression matching to identify the occurrence of particular words or patterns in this text corresponding to data of interest (Friedl 2006). `rfishbase` users may include any regular expression in their search query.
-Whle these expressions allows for very precise pattern matching, applying such approaches to plain text always exposes some risk of error which should not be ignored.
+returned in each category is provided as plain-text, consequently `rfishbase` must use regular expression matching to identify the occurrence of particular words or patterns in this text corresponding to data of interest (Friedl 2006).
+Any regular expression can be used in in search queries.
+While these expressions allows for very precise pattern matching, applying this approach to plain text runs some risk of error which should not be ignored.
 Visual inspection of matches and careful construction of these expressions can help mitigate this risk.
 We provide example functions for reliably matching several quantitative traits from these text-based descriptions, which can be used as a basis for writing functions to identify other terms of interest.

-Quantitative traits such as length, maximum known age, spine and ray counts, and depth information are provided consistently for most species, allowing `rfishbase` to extract this data directly.
+Quantitative traits such as standard length, maximum known age, spine and ray counts, and depth information are provided consistently for most species, allowing `rfishbase` to extract this data directly.
 Other queries require pattern matching.
 While simple text searches within a given field are usually reliable, the `rfishbase` search functions will